Wheaton College Norton, Massachusetts

 At advanced levels, students make selections from courses, topics, and learning experiences that allow them to pursue their own interests in-depth.
 These include at least two electives in sociology, either courses chosen from the catalog or self-designed independent study.
 In addition, a student may petition the department to grant credit for an appropriate course in another department.

-This exceptional capstone requirement combines an intensely individual intellectual effort and achievement with the cohesiveness of a shared experience.
-Most students describe it as the most rewarding aspect of their college experience.
-A number of students have gone on to advanced graduate study and pursued research interests first explored in the senior seminar.
-Many alumnae and alumni report that skills they honed in the senior seminar and the symposium have been invaluable in later life.
+These capstone requirements combine individual intellectual efforts and achievements with the cohesiveness of a shared experience.
+Most students describe them as the most rewarding aspects of their college experience.
+A number of students have gone on to advanced graduate study and pursued research and conceptual interests first explored in the senior seminars.
+Many alumnae and alumni report that skills they honed in the senior seminars have been invaluable in later life.